stand-art/jaxn/Specification.md

 All other extensions are a presentation detail and must not have any effect on the serialization tree, representation graph or events generated.

+A JAXN library may restrict the range of numbers.
+It must allow at least IEEE 754 double-precision floating point numbers.

 ## Strings

 #### Synopsis